Air Conditioning Refrigeration

 Fundamentals of Refrigeration

 Introduces the compression refrigeration cycle, common refrigerants and their applications, and the theory of heat transfer as related to the refrigeration process.
 Teaches how to evaluate system performance and how to use tools and equipment for service and installation procedures such as charging, evacuating, and leak detection.
-NOTE: Courses offered every fall and spring semester.
+NOTE: Course offered every fall, spring and may be offered during additional sessions.

 Prerequisites: ENGL 051 or ESOL 042 and RDNG 051 or ESOL 044 or ACLT 052; and MATH 081